 - 3 keynote speakers, and 14 professional development panelists.

 Developing S&T Scholars and Professionals: Students receive constructive feedback on their research, learn about related research in other disciplines, and build national and international connections with one another, prominent scholars, and professionals.
 As an added benefit to attendees and participants, a portion of the conference is dedicated to career development, with representatives of government and non-government employers.

-STGlobal Structure: STGlobal is comprised of dues-paying member universities.
+STGlobal Structure: STGlobal is a registered 501(c)(3) non-profit comprised of dues-paying member universities.
 A volunteer Organizing Committee of graduate student representatives from each member university is responsible for leadership and the hands-on operations of the Consortium.
 Faculty Sponsors from each member school serve as mentors to their student representatives.
-For information on joining the STGlobal Consortium, please e-mail: email@example.com.
+For information on joining the STGlobal Consortium, please e-mail: firstname.lastname@example.org.

-Any student currently enrolled in a graduate program at any institution around the world (at the time of submission) is eligible to submit an abstract for research related to STS or STP topics.
-Abstracts should not exceed 300 words and should clearly state the project’s research questions, theoretical framework, methodologies, and findings.
+Any student currently enrolled in a program at any institution around the world (at the time of submission) is eligible to submit an abstract for research related to STS or STP topics.
+Abstracts can not exceed 300 words and must clearly state the project’s research questions, theoretical framework, methodologies, and findings.

-As of the 2015 conference, we include an informal poster presentation session for undergraduate researchers interested in engaging with the STS and STP communities.
+We offer undergraduate researchers interested in engaging with the STS and STP communities the opportunity to present in an informal poster presentation session.
 Poster abstracts should follow the guidelines for individual paper submissions.